Map-A-Droid/MAD-docs/faq.md

 That's nothing to worry about.
 It's the way Pogodroid can scan IV.

+### How do Spawnpoints work?

+Pokémon are always spawning on the same spot.
+Those spots are called spawnpoints and each of them have a unique timer when they are active or not.
+If they are active, a mon is present for either 30 or 60 minutes.
+They act the same for every hour, so all thats important is the minute and second when the spawnpoint becomes active.
+That information can only be gathered in the last 90 seconds of a active spawn.
+You can find more informations about that by clicking on a spawnpoint on the MADmin map.

 ### Quest mode doesn't click anything on the screen

 - Check if you are using a correct Magisk version.
 19.1, 19.2 and sometimes 19.3 blocking RGC to click on the screen.
 19.0 will work just fine.